-The doors in your home are used to close off spaces, and to allow passage and security.
-They have hinges that allow them to swing open (usually in one direction).
+The doors in your home are used to close off spaces but allow passage and security.
+Doors have hinges that allow them to swing open (usually in one direction).
 They also have knobs or lever-type latches with locks to keep them closed and provide some level of privacy or security.

 Doors can be custom made if needed, but most come in a range of standard sizes that will meet most needs.
 Standard sizes are described in feet and inches.
 For instance, the standard height is 6’-8” (80”).
 I am not sure why 6-8 is the standard height (many professional athletes have wondered also), it just is.
 I prefer 8’ high specimens and have this size throughout my own home.
 Apparently enough other folks prefer taller also because all of the major manufacturers now offer 8’ versions of their products.
 Eight footers look much more to scale in homes with high ceilings.

 Standard widths are: 18”, 24” and increase in 2″ increments from there.
 Most interior (room to room) doors are 30″ x 80″ (762 mm x 2032 mm).
 The standard width for exterior doors is 36” and wheelchair access units must also have a minimum width of 36”.
 The standard thickness for most pre-fabricated doors is 1 3/8″ thick (for interior) or 1 3/4″ (for exterior).

 Normal hinged doors can only swing one direction.
 Because of this they are also described by their swing direction (right or left).
 The easiest way to tell if a one is a “right hand” or a “left hand”, is to close it and stand on the side where you can see the hinges.
 If the hinges are on the right it is a right-hand door and if they are on the left it is a left-hander.
 Simple as that.
 The uniform building code (UBC) requires that doors into the garage from the home must be solid core and be fitted with self-closing hinges for fire safety.